matias-vazquez/TE2015/Lab02/README.md

    <img src="img/fig4.png">
 </div>

+6. On the project dashboard (bottom-left) corner of MPLAB X, look up for the Project Properties button (wrench icon at the foremost left of the window) and click it to open the Project Properties window.

+7. Under ``Config:[default]``, open the dropdown menu under _Option Categories_ and select PKoB4 Tool Options.
+Make sure that ``Use low voltage programming mode entry`` is selected for the ``Programming mode entry`` field.

+_Note: The PKoB4 (PIC Kit on Board v4) is an on-board programming and debugging tool that is available in your Couriosity HPC board.
+See detailed information as well as documentation on the [PICKit 4 website](https://www.microchip.com/en-us/education/developer-help/learn-tools-software/programmers-debuggers/pickit4)._

+___

 6. Under *Tools → Embedded* select *MPLAB Code Configurator* to launch MCC (alternatively, you can just click the MCC icon con the toolbar).

 7. After loading the components, the MCC Content Manager Wizard will show up.
 Click *Select MCC Classic* to continue.